MinuMThomas/FunQuiz-portfolio2/README.md

 # Riddles
-'Riddles' is an online riddles with amswer options and is made with java script.
+'Riddles' is an online riddle questions with amswer options and is made with java script.

 View live website here! <a href="https://minumthomas.github.io/Riddles-portfolio2/">link</a>